 Global employers must deal with the issues set out above through their policies and employment documentation and be prepared for the additional challenges posed by local culture and changing social attitudes to technology, social media and privacy in relation to conduct in or outside the workplace.
 Otherwise, multinational companies risk facing and potentially losing high-profile employment litigation that could damage both the reputation and value of the business.

-1 Erika C Collins is a partner and Ryan H Hutzler is an associate at Proskauer Rose LLP.
+1 Erika C Collins is a partner at Proskauer Rose LLP.

 2 EU Justice Commissioner Viviane Reding speaking in November 2011 stated that individuals would have a right to force organisations to delete personal data that they store about them.
 In June 2015, the Council of the European Union released their general approach to the EU Data Protection Regulation.
 In December 2015, the European Parliament, European Commission and Council of the European Union reached an agreement on new data protection rules, establishing a modern and harmonised data protection framework across the EU.
-The European Parliament’s Civil Liberties committee and the Permanent Representatives Committee of the Council then approved the agreements with very large majorities.
+The European Parliament's Civil Liberties committee and the Permanent Representatives Committee of the Council then approved the agreements with very large majorities.
 In May 2016, the official texts of the EU Regulation and EU Directive with regard to the processing and protection of personal data were published in the EU Official Journal in all official languages.
-The Regulation entered into force in May 2016 and shall apply from May 2018.
-The Directive also entered into force in May 2016, and EU Member States must transpose it into their national law by May 2018.
+The General Data Protection Regulation (GDPR) entered into force in May 2016 and applies from May 2018.
+The Directive also entered into force in May 2016, and EU Member States were meant to have transposed it into their national law by May 2018.
 The objective of this new set of rules is to give citizens back control over of their personal data and to simplify the regulatory environment for business.

 3 In 2016, Turkey attempted to harmonise its data protection regime with that currently in force in the EU, which Turkey still is striving to join.